Get some great tips for an EASY Thanksgiving table and save some time to enjoy your guests!

 For a simple centerpiece, cut a hole in a short pumpkin or squash and place a mason jar or short glass in the center.
 Take the store bought flowers out their packaging and place a rubber band around the arrangement, then cut the stems short enough that the flowers are just slightly taller than the glass.

 If you’d like something small at each place setting, keep a few flowers out of the arrangement.
-I hope you all have a blessed holiday!

 I’d love to know how you celebrate Thanksgiving.
 Leave a comment below to share your ideas.